Dedicated to achieving the best results for your bicycle accident.

 Greater Cleveland’s Bike Attorney Ken Knabe

 Greater Cleveland’s Bike Attorney Ken Knabe is an avid, experienced cyclist and a highly qualified injury attorney.
 He represents fellow cyclists injured by unsafe drivers – he takes it personally when a fellow rider is injured by an unsafe driver, since he is subject to the very same dangers!
-He works tirelessly on bike sponsorship, education and legislation for safer conditions for all cyclists.
-Ken is a Top 100 Ohio Super Lawyer who understands both the legalities of a bike accident and the personal injury law aspects.
-He has taught other lawyers how to handle bike accident cases, published articles on bike law and has appeared on television and radio.
+He works tirelessly on bike education and legislation for safer biking conditions.
+Ken is also a Top 100 Ohio Super Lawyer who understands the intricate legalities of a bike crash and the road map to obtaining justice.
+He teaches other lawyers how to handle bike crash cases!
+He publishes articles on bike law and has appeared on television and radio.

 How Can an Experienced Bike Injury Attorney Like Ken Help Cyclists Injured by Unsafe Drivers?

 Bike accidents are unique.
 The bike, the accessories and the lingo are unique.
 A real bike attorney is an actual rider who is familiar with the modern road bike, and the accessories.
 Why?
 They are property which must be reimbursed fairly.
 Even more importantly, they may be evidence of a cyclist’s serious injuries: the cracked bike helmet, the torn/ripped or blood-stained jersey and/or bibs.
 The bike and all damages should be preserved!
 Any video footage of the crash scene should be identified and preserved as well as any GoPro, Garmin or Strava video or data.

 Causes of bike crashes often include distracted driving, speed and inexperience.
 Often drivers fail to look for or anticipate cyclists on the road even though cyclists have an absolute right to ride on the road (except closed access highways).
 Ohio cyclists can never legally be confined to the sidewalks or the all-purpose trail.